jonnymind/SIRPAS/London_Mysteries/Introduction.md

 prominence, and enlarge their influence.

-This setting can be the base to play investigative adventures, as Sherlock Holmes styled private investigators or horror/supernatural oriented stories; or, like the late Sherlock Holmes, any viable mix of the two.
+This setting can be the base to play investigative adventures, as Sherlock Holmes styled private investigators or horror/supernatural oriented stories;
+or, like the late Sherlock Holmes novels, any viable mix of the two.